ravi-kumar7/documentation/docs/bank-connect/python.md

 version: v1 # version of API
 ---

-# Bank Connect: Fetching Enriched data using Python Package
+# BankConnect: Fetching Enriched data using Python Package
 You can use the python package to fetch enriched data for an entity.

 **Part 1** of this article with details on installing the package, authentication, advanced settings, identity and uploading statements are listed [on this page](/bank-connect/upload-python.html).